 Rhubarb crumble is the perfect classic spring dessert.
-It always makes me think of Britain and reminds me of a time when I had my own allotment a few years ago.
-When I took over the allotment I inherited an enormous rhubarb plant, that and a plot full of grass and weeds, it was literally the envy of all my neighbours – the rhubarb not the weeds, that is.
-I could supply our whole street with a healthy stash of rhubarb throughout spring.
+It always makes me think of Britain and reminds me of a time when we had an allotment a few years ago.
+When we took over the allotment I inherited an enormous rhubarb plant, that and a plot full of grass and weeds, it was literally the envy of all my neighbours – the rhubarb, not the weeds, that is.
+We could supply our whole street with a healthy stash of rhubarb throughout spring.

-With its tangy and sweet flavour you can spice rhubarb up with a bit of ginger, vanilla and cinnamon as I have done below.
+With its tangy and sweet flavour, you can spice rhubarb up with a bit of ginger, vanilla and cinnamon as we have done below.
 If you have too much rhubarb it can easily be frozen for a few months so don’t chuck it in the bin, just chop it up and freeze it until a later date.

 Note that Rhubarb will shrink down as it cooks through, so don’t be afraid to choose a dish that fits snugly around the rhubarb you are using.

 You can easily make a rhubarb cruble ahead of time and store in in the fridge over night to reheat slighly before serving.

 - Pie or pyrex dish

 For the crumble

 - 170 g organic plain flour

 - 550-600 g organic rhubarb chopped into 2cm chunks

 - 100 g golden caster sugar white sugar can also work if you don't have golden